 Clubs to Visit from Newcastle:

-- Carlisle (League Two), about 90 minutes by train.
+- Carlisle United (League Two), about 90 minutes by train.

-- Gateshead (Conference Premier), 20 minutes by bus.
+- Gateshead (National League), 20 minutes by bus.

-- Hartlepool (League Two), 45 minutes by train
+- Hartlepool (National League), 45 minutes by train

-- Sunderland (Premier League), 20 minutes by train or 40 minutes by Metro.
+- Sunderland (League One), 20 minutes by train or 40 minutes by Metro.

 Getting There: From London, it’s about three hours by train from Kings Cross Station.
 Advance ticket was 51 pounds in 2016.
 From Manchester it’s just over two hours and about 24 pounds.
 You can also get there by National Express bus service and Megabus.